Open Government Initiative

 For more information about the agency and how it is organized, go to: About the SSA.

-This dataset provides yearly data at the national level from federal fiscal year 2005 to 2015.
+This dataset provides yearly data at the national level for federal fiscal years 2005 to 2015.

 Data Collection Description and Data Source for the Dataset